Maanav-G/nba-rookie-statistics-analysis/README.md

 I tossed these numbers into a pretty simple dashboard - <a href="https://maanavgarg.com/nba-dashboard" target="_blank">Check it out here</a>

 ### Summary
 A mathematical machine learning model designed to predict the regular season averaging statistics for incoming rookies, by applying the trend of all the NBA player’s (1980 - 2018) college careers compared to their first season in the league, to the 2019 rookies college career statistics.
-I built this model using Python, and I’m currently working on a UI to display the calculated data.
+I built this model using Python and Jupyter Notebook.

 ### Data Preparation
 Before actually playing with and analyzing the data, I used BeautifulSoup to scrape all the required data, which included the following: